tzuchiangshen/msp430_code/fabooh/readme.md

 Fabooh is an optimized C++ template based peripheral framework for the msp430 microcontroller.
-It creates very small and efficient code while still providing a flexible framework akin to what you might expect in Energia with minimal overhead.
+It creates very small and efficient code while still providing a flexible framework akin to what you might expect in something like Energia with minimal overhead.
 It makes liberal use of inline msp430-gcc assembler code to produce optimized code that is sometimes smaller than generic 'C' code.